-British Columbia/Canadian-Media: British Columbia (BC)'s Economic Recovery Plan, the $3-million agritech grant program, part of Stronger BC outlines the latest steps being taken by the BC government to help people, businesses and communities come out of COVID-19 stronger and better prepared, media reports said.
+British Columbia/Canadian-Media: British Columbia (BC)'s Economic Recovery Plan, the $3-million agritech grant program, part of Stronger BC outlines the latest steps being taken by the BC government to help people, businesses and communities come out of COVID-19 stronger and better prepared.

 Agriculture in BC.
 Image credit: bcwi.ca